SourabhYelluru131/COVID_Update/README.md

 # COVID_Update
 ## Description:
 A script to send an SMS to a number if there is a change in the country's COVID statistics.
-A fun project while being quarantined due to the novel disease.
+A project taken up while being quarantined due to the novel disease.
 ## Credits:
 Data obtained from <a href=https://www.covid19india.org>a crowd sourced website</a>